ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 - @CmdLine+=... adds startup parameters to the command line (-= can be used to remove default startup options).
 - @ServerName=... sets the label for the server in the menu (to override the server's ServerName shown in the server browser)
 - @myVar@=... defines a variable "myVar" and assigns a value

+Assignment operators:
+= sets the setting to the right-hand-side of the assignment .= appends the RHS value to the setting, allowing duplicates += appends the RHS value to the setting, avoiding duplicates *= prepends the RHS value to the setting, avoiding duplicates -= removes the RHS value from the setting

 Special values for the right hand side of an assignment:
 - @myVar@ is expanded with the value assigned to @myVar@.